 - Thirdly, this is a highly dynamic situation that involves constantly moving parts.
 It’s not enough that you hit the right combination once because the market side is continuously changing, which necessitates relentless effort on your side to keep up and remain in-tune.

-- And finally, in small and medium enterprises, it may not be easy to hire professionals with such combined advanced business and product development and leadership capabilities.
-In large organizations, complacency, inertia, complexity of scale and power play all may come in the way of taking timely action.
+- And finally, in small and medium enterprises, it may not be easy to attract professionals with such advanced business and product development and leadership capabilities.
+In large organizations, complacency, inertia, complexity of scale and power play are all factors that may come in the way of timely action.

-Most organizations fail to unlock the full market potential because at a given moment in time, one or more components of their marketing mix is out of alignment.
-Figuring out that you have misalignment issues is rather simple compared to diagnosing and fixing it.
+Organizations fail to unlock the full market potential because at a given moment in time, one or more components of their marketing mix is out of alignment with the specific sector(s) which they target.
+Figuring out that you have a misalignment issue is rather simple compared to diagnosing and fixing it.

-- Established Product / Service – You will see your market share erode, signaling that something has derailed.
+- Established Product / Service – You will see your market share erode, signaling that the market has taken some sort of turn and something in your marketing mix has derailed.
+This is bound to happen during the life-cycle of all products.
 The real danger is when the organization fails to spot issues of misalignment before it’s too late, misdiagnose the issue or insist on the wrong fix.
-It can cost them their own existence.
+History is rife with once market leaders who lost their leadership or even ceased to exist altogether because of these pitfalls.

 Here are a few common examples of misalignment scenarios.